Supraphon

 Supraphon Music Publishing is a Czech record label, oriented mainly towards publishing classical music and popular music, with an emphasis on Czech and Slovak composers.

 History

 The Supraphon name was first registered as a trademark in 1932.
 The name was used for the label of domestic albums produced for export by Ultraphon company.
-Post World War II Ultraphon was nationalized and changed its name to Gramofonové závody.
-In 1961 the name was changed to Gramofonové závody – Supraphon and later just to Supraphon in 1969.
+After World War II, Ultraphon was nationalized and its name changed to Gramofonové závody.
+In 1961, the name was changed to Gramofonové závody – Supraphon and later simplified to Supraphon in 1969.

-In Czechoslovakia, it was one of the three major state-owned labels, the other two being Panton and Opus.
-Panton is currently a division of Supraphon; Opus (operating in Slovakia) became independent after break-up of Czechoslovakia and was acquired by Warner Music Group in 2019.
+In Czechoslovakia, Supraphon was one of the three major state-owned labels, the other two being Panton and Opus.
+By January 2013, Supraphon was the official Czech distributor for the Warner Music Group.
+The Czech branch of Warner Music revived after the company acquired EMI Czech Republic.
+Panton is currently a division of Supraphon.
+Opus, operating in Slovakia, became independent after the break-up of Czechoslovakia and was acquired by Warner Music Group in 2019.

+In January 2025, Sony Music Entertainment announced its acquisition of Supraphon.

 Catalogues

 The artistic direction of the firm gave rise to a broad catalogue of titles which systematically mapped out the works of Bedřich Smetana, Antonín Dvořák, Leoš Janáček, Bohuslav Martinů and Jan Dismas Zelenka, as well as other representatives of both the Czech and the international music worlds.
 Significant domestic and foreign soloists, chamber ensembles, orchestras and conductors all contributed to its collection of recordings.

 Supraphon archives contain the recordings of Czech Philharmonic under the baton of Václav Talich, Karel Ančerl, Karel Šejna, Václav Neumann and others, as well as recordings of Saša Večtomov and such non-Czechoslovak artists as Sviatoslav Richter, Emil Gilels, Mstislav Rostropovich, Ida Haendel, Henryk Szeryng, Hélène Boschi or André Gertler.
 Many recordings have been reissued in editions Archive, Ančerl Gold Edition, Talich Special Edition.

 The label also focused on collaboration with the present classical music interpreters, with recordings by the Pavel Haas Quartet awarded BBC Music Magazine's "Chamber Choice".
 Among other artists working with Supraphon were Jiří Bělohlávek and Sir Charles Mackerras.